{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Cross-train employees between roles

-A key factor in soft skills training involves keeping the employees engaged in their work activities.
+A key factor in developing soft skills involves keeping employees engaged in their work activities.
 Employee engagement in the evolving work environment should be a top priority for employers when implementing soft skills training.

 Reskilling Employees